Unstoppable-downloads/indexer/readme.md

 ![USDL Value Network](./media/usdl_value_network.png)

 ### Content Providers
-The value they bring to the network is the content they produced or acquired.
+The value they bring to the network is the content they created or acquired.
 Content Providers have the option to directly sell their content's metadata (see data model section) to Indexers.
-Monetization is achieved by using iExec's marketplace built-in governance rules where dataset can be sold in exchange of $RLC (iExec's marketplace utility token)
+Monetization is achieved by using iExec's marketplace built-in governance rules where datasets can be sold in exchange of $RLC (iExec's marketplace utility token)

 ### Indexers
 The value they bring to Content Consumers is the aggregated searchable index of content.